RasaHQ/rasa/docs/core/interactive_learning.rst

 action for example ``utter_compliment``.
 Now we get a new prompt asking for the text that the template for our new action should store to send back to the user.

-If we choose to create a new action which should return an event (e.g. set a slot) this behaviour won't be reflected in interactive learning unless we implement it first.
+If we choose to create a new custom action which should return an event (e.g. set a slot) this behaviour won't be reflected in interactive learning unless we implement it first.
 The action needs to be implemented in our action server as :ref:`customactions`.
 We can still add the action name in interactive learning and continue the session,